How to protect your business from social engineering

 What are the methods of attack?

-Hackers may call targeted employees pretending to be from IT or maintenance, state there is a problem and request their login details.
-As this is a common help desk request then some people may respond with their details, giving the hacker access.
+Hackers may call targeted employees pretending to be from a supplier, IT, or maintenance.
+They then state there is a problem and request login or financial details.
+As there is often a subliminal threat (no orders will go through, you will be locked out of the account, e.t.c.) or since this is a common help desk request, employees are often willing to respond with their details, giving the hacker access.

 Pop-up windows may appear to be from the network administrator, asking the user to re-enter their login details in order to proceed.
-This tends to be less successful as people tend to be more aware of hackers online.
+This tends to be less successful as people are typically more aware of hackers online.

 These can carry viruses, worms and Trojan horses.
 If the email appears to be a person of authenticity, recipients are more likely to open the attachments.
-This allows viruses can circumnavigate the firewall.
+This allows viruses to circumnavigate the firewall and other perimeter defences, making this route particularly devastating for unprepared businesses.

 Some common roles may include a repair person, IT support, a manager or a trusted third party.
 This can take place both over the phone and email, as well as in person.